Munsee grammar: Gender

-Nouns are classified as either animate gender or inanimate gender.
+Nouns are classified as either animate or inanimate.
 Animate nouns include all biologically animate entities, as well as some items not thought of as biologically animate.
-Gender is indicated on nouns by the selection of the plural inflectional suffix, /-al/ for inanimate nouns, and /-ak/ for animate nouns.
+The gender of the base noun is reflected by the selection of the plural inflectional suffix: /-al/ for inanimate nouns, and /-ak/ for animate nouns.

 Gender is an inherent property of nouns, but is cross-referenced through agreement in several areas of Munsee grammar.
-In addition to being marked inflectionally in plural forms of nouns, gender is also selected for in the formation of verb stems; is marked in agreement in the inflection of verbs; and is realized in sets of pronouns.
+In addition to being marked inflectionally in plural forms of nouns, gender is also selected for in the formation of verb stems, is marked in agreement in the inflection of verbs, and is realized in sets of pronouns.

 The nature of the gender system has been a topic of debate.
 Some analysts have viewed the assignment of gender as arbitrary, while others view it as being semantically or culturally motivated; intermediate positions have also been proposed.

 Noun inflection

 Number

 Nouns are inflected for plural number by selecting the appropriate plural suffix: ăsə́n 'stone' (Inanimate), ăsə́nal 'stones' (suffix /-al/); mwá·kane·w 'dog' (Animate), mwa·kané·wak 'dogs' (suffix /-ak/).
 There is no suffix for indicating singular.